ckeditor/ckeditor5/docs/getting-started/index.md

 CKEditor&nbsp;5 offers {@link getting-started/legacy-getting-started/predefined-builds predefined builds} that expose a rich JavaScript API, which you can use to {@link getting-started/legacy-getting-started/editor-lifecycle#creating-an-editor-with-create create editors} and {@link getting-started/getting-and-setting-data#setting-the-editor-data-with-setdata control them}. -->

-## Want to remove the "Powered by CKEditor" logo?
+## Wishing to remove the "Powered by CKEditor" logo?

-IF you came here looking for a guide on how to suppress the branding logo, check the dedicated {@link support/managing-ckeditor-logo branding} guide.
+If you came here looking for a guide on how to suppress the branding logo, check the dedicated {@link support/managing-ckeditor-logo branding} guide.